siggiarni/memos/vim.md

 * Vim’s `yank` command is equivalent to the `copy` operation.
 * Vim’s `delete` command is equivalent to the standard `cut`.

+“We can specify which register we want to use by prefixing the command with "{register}.
+If we don’t specify a register, then Vim will use the unnamed register.”

+“For example, if we wanted to yank the current word into register a, we could run "ayiw”

+### The Unnamed Register

+“If we don’t specify which register we want to interact with, then Vim will use the unnamed register, which is addressed by the " symbol”

+“The x, s, d{motion}, c{motion}, and y{motion} commands (and their uppercase equivalents) all set the contents of the unnamed register.”

+The Yank register

 ## Commands

 `<CR>` = Press the carriage return key also known as `<Enter>`.